Skip to main content

 }

-Based on the client creation process we can also infer two additional values that we will need later on:
+Based on the client creation process, you can infer two additional values that you need later on:

 • authorizeUrl corresponds to <YOUR_API_DOMAIN>/auth/oauth/auth